Skip to content

 • 价 (jiǎn jià) – to reduce price, to discount

-减 derives from ice and phonetic 咸.
-The character means, “to decrease” (An act of pouring out like a waterfall).
+减 (jiǎn) comes from the ice radical 冫 and the phonetic 咸 (xián).
+The character means “to decrease,” akin to pouring out like a waterfall.

 • 定 (jué dìng) – to decide, to resolve

-As you can see, the radical ice can be directly related to the ice and its characteristics, but it can also be indirect.
-It is intriguing how the Chinese language is design to be connected with the radicals to build on simple ideas to express complex concepts.
-We hope you enjoyed learning about the ice radical.
-We will see you next time!
+As you can see, the ice radical can be directly related to ice and its characteristics, but it can also be used more abstractly.
+It’s fascinating how the Chinese language uses radicals to build on simple ideas and express complex concepts.

 Online Chinese Tutors